iansinnott/notedown/README.md

 #### Initial Release (1.0)

-* Setup mailgun so that I can receive mail sent through the feedback form
-* Build out demo
-* The main note and client entry input should be a textarea that resizes itself

-**Still not working:**

-* Shift+enter doesn't work everywhere
-* Resetting a note if you edit it and change the text to nothing doesn't work.
 * Need to style the markdown within notes to allow for things like buleeted lists and such.

 #### Next Release (1.x)